lunaris-sys/foundation/README.md

 - **vkd3d-proton** - translates Direct3D 12 calls to Vulkan.
 Valve's fork, maintained separately from upstream vkd3d
 - **Winetricks** - a helper script for installing Windows components (Visual C++ runtimes, DirectX, etc.) into Wine prefixes

 Steam is available in the Store and works out of the box with Proton enabled.
-Non-Steam Windows games and applications use Wine directly, with a simple UI for creating and managing Wine prefixes.
+Steam manages its own Proton version per game - the system does not interfere with Steam's internal Proton management.
+Steam is the authority for Steam games.

+Non-Steam Windows games and applications use Wine directly, managed through a dedicated first-party **Wine Manager** app.
+The same underlying components (DXVK, vkd3d-proton, Winetricks) are shared - there is no duplicate stack.
+When Steam is installed, non-Steam apps can optionally reuse Steam's existing Proton installations rather than maintaining a separate copy.

+**Wine Manager** is a standalone first-party app (not part of the Store UI).
+It provides prefix creation/deletion, per-prefix Winetricks access, launch shortcuts, and per-prefix Proton/Wine version selection.
+It is a thin UI over the existing tooling, not a reimplementation.

 **Vulkan requirement:**
 DXVK and vkd3d-proton require Vulkan.
 Mesa (the open-source GPU driver stack) ships with Vulkan support for AMD and Intel GPUs by default on OpenSUSE.
 Nvidia requires the proprietary driver for Vulkan support - the Store provides clear guidance for Nvidia users.

-### 11.2 Wine Theming
+### 15.2 Wine Theming

 By default, Wine applications render with a Windows Classic or Windows 7-era appearance - completely out of place on a modern desktop.
 Wine supports custom visual themes via Windows `.msstyles` files.